-- iSCSI names have the same encoding method regardless of the underlying protocols.

-- iSCSI names are relatively simple to compare.
-The algorithm for comparing two iSCSI names for equivalence does not rely on an external server. - iSCSI names are composed only of displayable characters. iSCSI names allow the use of international character sets but are not case sensitive.
-No whitespace characters are used in iSCSI names. - iSCSI names may be transported using both binary and ASCIIbased protocols.
+- iSCSI names have the same encoding method regardless of the underlying protocols. - iSCSI names are relatively simple to compare.
+The algorithm for comparing two iSCSI names for equivalence does not rely on an external server. - iSCSI names are composed only of disprintable ASCII and Unicode playable characters. iSCSI names allow the use of international character sets but uppercase characters are prohibited.
+The iSCSI stringprep profile [RFC3722] maps uppercase characters to lowercase and SHOULD be used to prepare iSCSI names from input that may include uppercase charactersare not case sensitive.
+No whitespace characters are used in iSCSI names, see [RFC3722] for details. - iSCSI names may be transported using both binary and ASCIIbased protocols.